Alzheimer's drug cited as Medicare premium jumps by $21.60

 WASHINGTON (AP) — Medicare’s “Part B” outpatient premium will jump by $21.60 next year, one of the largest increases ever.
 Officials said Friday a new Alzheimer’s drug is responsible for about half of that.

-The increase guarantees that health care costs will gobble up a big chunk of the recently announced Social Security cost-of-living allowance, a boost that had worked out to $92 a month for the average retired worker.
+The increase guarantees that health care will gobble up a big chunk of the recently announced Social Security cost-of-living allowance, a boost that had worked out to $92 a month for the average retired worker, intended to help cover rising prices for gas and food that are pinching seniors.

-Medicare officials told reporters on Friday that about half the increase is attributable to contingency planning if the program has to cover Aduhelm, a new $56,000-a-year medication for Alzheimer’s disease.
-The drug would add to program costs because it’s administered in a doctor’s office and paid for under Medicare’s outpatient benefit.
+Medicare officials told reporters on Friday that about half the increase is due to contingency planning if the program ultimately has to cover Aduhelm, the new $56,000-a-year medication for Alzheimer’s disease from pharmaceutical company Biogen.
+The medication would add to the cost of outpatient coverage because it’s administered intravenously in a doctor’s office and paid for under Part B.

-The announcement on premiums comes as Congress is considering Democratic legislation that would curb what Medicare pays for medications.
+The issue is turning into a case study of how one pricey medication for a condition afflicting millions of people can swing the needle on government spending and impact household budgets.
+People who don’t have Alzheimer’s would not be shielded from the cost of Aduhelm, since it’s big enough to affect their premiums.

+The new Part B premium will be $170.10 a month for 2022, officials said.
+The jump of $21.60 is the biggest increase ever in dollar terms, although not percentage-wise.
+As recently as August, the Medicare Trustees’ report had projected a smaller increase of $10 from the current $148.50.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.